geodes-sms/DSMCompare/README.md

     SourceCode/VertexSortingPython/VertexSorting/vertex_sort.py
     ```

-    3.4 copy the conflict matrix retrieved from step 3.2 to the "adjacency_matrix" field.
-In the Pac-Man case it is "pacman.set_adjacency_matrix".
+    3.4 Copy the conflict matrix retrieved from step 3.2 to the "adjacency_matrix" field.
+In the Pac-Man case study, the matrix is called "pacman.set_adjacency_matrix".
 Then run the code.
-Results will be shown in the console and provide you the ordering.
+The results (the ordering) will be shown in the console.

 4. **Lifting**

     4.1 [Specify the rule units](https://wiki.eclipse.org/Henshin/Textual_Editor#Specifying_Units) representing the orders generated inside the ".henshin_text" file that is created in step 3.1.
 You also need to use the results generated in step 3.4 showing the preferred order of execution of the rules.
-The result will be stored in the specified path by the user.
-The pre-executed example results are stored in the "dsdiffrulesinhenshin" folder for each case.
+The result will be stored in the path specified by the user.
+The pre-executed example results are stored in the "dsdiffrulesinhenshin" folder for each case study.

-    4.2 Graphical concrete syntax project is in the following path
+    4.2 Graphical concrete syntax project is storedin the following path
     ```sh
     SourceCode\runtime-Sirius
     ```
     4.3 Inside the Eclipse, select "com.Zadahmad.DSEMFCompare.editor" project and select RUN
     4.4 Select menu command "File/Open Projects from file system" and select "runtime-Sirius" project.
-    There you can find different examples from different cases
+    There you can find examples from different case studies

 ## Supplements